alxv2016/kanye2021/README.md

 # Kanye 2021
 A fun small project that pulls random Kanye West quotes from kanye.rest api.
-This project was meant to be a refresh into ngrx management and a redesign of my Kanye2020 angular app.
+This project was meant to be a refresher intro to ngrx state management and a redesign of my Kanye2020 angular app.
 Build with latest Angular 11 and NGRX with integration of gsap for animations.

 ## Demo
 You can view the demo here: